Complete complex parabolic geometries: Rational homogeneous varieties

 \subsection{Locally Klein geometries}

 Linear algebra eliminated the possibility of a quotient of projective space or the hyperquadric by a discrete group $\Gamma$.
-A little Lie theory covers these and many other cases at once.
+A little Lie theory covers these \al{cases} and many other cases at once.
 Recall that a \emph{parabolic} subgroup of a complex semisimple Lie group is a closed subgroup which contains a Borel (i.e. maximal connected solvable) subgroup.
-See Serre \cite{Serre:2001} for all of the theory of semisimple Lie algebras that will be used in this article. \begin{lemma} There are no smooth quotients of any complex rational homogeneous variety $\Gtot/\Parab$ by any discrete subgroup $\Gamma \subset G$ with $\Gtot$ semisimple and $\Parab$ a parabolic subgroup, i.e. if $\Gamma \backslash G/P$ is a locally Klein geometry, then $\Gamma=1$. \end{lemma} \begin{proof} Each element $g \in \Gtot$ must belong to a Borel subgroup (see Borel \cite{Borel:1991} 11.10), say $B$, and all Borel subgroups are conjugate.
-Every parabolic subgroup contains a Borel subgroup, say $h B h^{-1} \subset \Parab$, so $g$ fixes $h^{-1} P \in \Gtot/\Parab$.
+See Serre \cite{Serre:2001} for all of the theory of semisimple Lie algebras that will be used in this article. \begin{lemma} There are no smooth quotients of any complex rational homogeneous variety $\Gtot/\Parab$ by any discrete subgroup $\Gamma \subset G$ with $\Gtot$ \al{being} semisimple and $\Parab$ \al{being} a parabolic subgroup, i.e. if $\Gamma \backslash G/P$ is a locally Klein geometry, then $\Gamma=1$. \end{lemma} \begin{proof} Each element $g \in \Gtot$ must belong to a Borel subgroup (see Borel \cite{Borel:1991} 11.10, \al{p.
+151 for proof}), \al{and all Borel subgroups are conjugate.
+Let $B$ be a Borel subgroup.} Every parabolic subgroup contains a Borel subgroup, say $h B h^{-1} \subset \Parab$, so $g$ fixes $h^{-1} P \in \Gtot/\Parab$.
 Thus no subgroup of $\Gtot$ acts freely on $\Gtot/\Parab$. \end{proof} A Cartan geometry modelled on a rational homogeneous space is called a \emph{parabolic geometry}; \v{C}ap \cite{Cap:2005} explains the theory of parabolic geometries beautifully. \begin{corollary} Every flat complete holomorphic parabolic geometry is isomorphic to its model $\Gtot/\Parab$. \end{corollary}